core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~
 {: #fig-life title='Lifecycle of a Topic' artwork-align="center"}

-After a publisher publishes to the topic for the first time, the topic is placed into the FULLY CREATED state.
-In this state, a client can read, update and delete the topic; a publisher can publish to the topic data resource; and a subscriber can observe the topic data resource.
+After a publisher publishes to the topic-data for the first time, the topic is placed into the FULLY CREATED state.
+In this state, a client can read, update and delete the topic; a publisher can publish to the topic-data resource; and a subscriber can observe the topic-data resource.

-When a client deletes a topic resource, the topic is placed into the DELETED state and shortly after removed from the server.
-In this state, all subscribers are removed from the list of observers of the topic data resource and no further interactions with the topic are possible.
+When a client deletes a topic-configuration resource, the topic is placed into the DELETED state and shortly after removed from the server.
+In this state, all subscribers are removed from the list of observers of the topic-data resource and no further interactions with the topic are possible.

-When a client deletes a topic data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the topic and awaits for a publisher to begin publication.
+When a client deletes a topic-data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the topic-configuration and await for a publisher to begin publication.

 ### Rate Limiting {#rate-limit}